The Heart of Change

 <Bing Bong>

 laptop_mail_PA_150_wht_2109Leslie’s computer heralded the arrival of yet another email!
-They were coming in faster and faster – now that the word had got out on the grapevine about Improvementology
+They were coming in faster and faster – now that the word had got out on the grapevine about Improvementology.

-Leslie glanced at the sender.
 It was from Bob.
 That was a surprise.
 Bob had never emailed out-of-the-blue before.
 Leslie was too impatient to wait until later to read the email.

 <Dear Leslie, could I trouble you to ask your advice on something.
 It is not urgent.
 A ten minute chat on the phone would be all I need.
 If that is OK please let me know a good time is and I will ring you.
 Bob>